Testing API

 ProvidedInstance

 Annotation used to mark properties or methods as provided instances.
-Marked properties or methods should be used to provide instances during runtime.
+Marked properties or methods can be used to override pre defined instances during test runtime.

 - Kotlin